-IRM Training has recently conducted research and what we found was that 58% of Business Analysts use interviews as one of their primary methods of gathering requirements.
+IRM Training has recently conducted research and what we found was that 58% of Business Analysts use interviews as one of their primary methods of elicitation, or, gathering requirements.
 The real time and direct interactions can make interviews very effective for extracting information, providing that you know how to ask the right questions.

 When done well, an interview can be used to clarify any ambiguity as well as verifying facts of business background research.
 It gives a great opportunity to extract rich and detailed information from key stakeholders.